Megan Phelps-Roper: Life after leaving Westboro Baptist Church

 Phelps-Roper and her sister moved to South Dakota after visiting the Black Hills.
 She is married to Chad Fjelland, an attorney whom she met through Twitter while advocating for the Westboro Baptist Church.
-Her daughter, Sølvi Lynne, was born in 2018.
-In October 2022, Phelps-Roper tweeted that she and Fjelland had welcomed a son, Tor Bjørn.
+Her daughter was born in 2018.
+In October 2022, Phelps-Roper tweeted that she and Fjelland had had a son.

 In 2019, Phelps-Roper appeared in Louis Theroux's third documentary about the Westboro Baptist Church, Surviving America's Most Hated Family.
 During the taping, Theroux informed Phelps-Roper that two of her siblings were engaged to be married, which upset her greatly.
-Theroux was criticized for including this scene in the documentary, with one reviewer stating that the revelation exploited Phelps-Roper's emotions and was uncomfortable to watch.
+Theroux was criticized for including this scene in the documentary, with the reviewer Lucy Mangan writing that the revelation exploited Phelps-Roper's emotions and was uncomfortable to watch.
 Phelps-Roper defended Theroux's inclusion of the footage, stating that she wanted her family members to see her unfiltered reaction to this information.
 In October 2019, Phelps-Roper released a memoir called Unfollow: A Journey from Hatred to Hope, which details her upbringing and her decision to leave the Westboro Baptist Church.
 (It has also been issued as Unfollow: a memoir of loving and leaving the Westboro Baptist Church and as Unfollow: A Memoir of Loving and Leaving Extremism.)
-In 2023, Phelps-Roper hosted a podcast series titled The Witch Trials of J. K. Rowling, featuring interviews with Rowling and others on all sides of the cultural conflicts surrounding the author and her views on sex and gender.
+In 2023, Phelps-Roper hosted a podcast called The Witch Trials of J. K. Rowling, which explored author J. K. Rowling's history, including attacks from both the political right and left in claims that her books promoted witchcraft and regarding her controversial views surrounding transgender people, respectively.
+The seven-part podcast was supported by interviews with Rowling herself.